In Rajya Sabha elections, an aggressive stand by BJP to upset opposition math

 The Rajya Sabha elections to be held on March 23 is sure going to be an interesting affair.
 The BJP has spruced up the battle by deciding more seat than it is certain of winning.
 The hope would be to sway into its fold some dissidents from other parties.

 In Uttar Pradesh, the BJP is assured of 8 seats, but it has fielded 9 candidates.
-Similarly in Maharashtra where it is assured of 3 seats, the BJP has fielded 4.
-In Gujarat 3 candidates have been fielded where the party is certain of winning 2.
+Similarly, in Maharashtra where it is assured of 3 seats, the BJP has fielded 4.
+In Gujarat, 3 candidates have been fielded where the party is certain of winning 2.

 This aggression by the BJP was on expected lines as it is short in the Rajya Sabha.
 The NDA currently has 83 members in the 245 member Rajya Sabha.
 The BJP alone has 58 seats and there are currently 7 vacancies in the upper house.
 It hopes to increase its tally to 92 following the March 23 elections.